HenrikBechmann/react-infinite-grid-scroller/README.md

 # Drag and Drop

-To install drag and drop ('dnd') capability, first invoke the `RigsDnd` component for the root of the RIGS tree to install the dnd `Provider`.
+To install drag and drop ('dnd') capability, first invoke the `RigsDnd` component (instead of the default component) for the root of the RIGS tree to install the dnd `Provider`.
 This can only be done once per environment.
 For embedded lists, use the default RIGS component.

 ```
 import  { RigsDnd as Scroller } from 'react-infinite-grid-scroller'